 One of the primary goals of a phishing campaign, like any cyber attack, is profit.
 As such, MCAs avoid spending money on the necessary infrastructure by leveraging Living Off The Land at Scale (LOTLS).
-You can read about that in greater detail in this blog post.
 In short, threat actors infiltrate the target environment and discover which tools they can use, and which ones are not well monitored so they can just hang out.
 LOTLS takes this concept and expands it by using cost effective, if not free, offerings to support their campaigns.

 LOTLS takes advantage of the plethora of free form builder product offerings on the market today.
 This Tactic, Technique, and Procedure (TTP) is quite simple.
 The MCA registers for multiple forms from their preferred vendor(s).
 As long as they stay below the established usage/complexity threshold, the out of pocket cost is zero.
 MCAs then build enticing and potentially realistic looking pages to hook their victim.
 On the page, the victim clicks on the provided link and is redirected to a site that looks suspiciously like a legitimately branded login page.
 Due to the free nature of these sites and the limited verification by the providing vendors, threat actors can stand up and tear down LOTLS ‘infrastructure’ at will.